Resources

 Forest garden baseline survey

-Analysis of 130 temperate forest garden sites across the UK, Northern America and Europe, The survey was carried out in Summer 2013, the report was first published in November 2014 on the Permaculture Association's website.
+This was the first ever baseline survey of temperate forest gardens across Europe and North America.
+It is based on four separate surveys of temperate forest carried out in between 2011 and 2016.
+A report covering 130 sites was first published in November 2014 on the Permaculture Association's website.
 Information about location and age of existing forest gardens, their owners' goals and achievements, the most common species and maintenance isues and what resources people have gathered.

-The full dataset of this and two other surveys is available on request, with 244 sites in total.
+The full dataset of this and two subsequent surveys is available on request, with 244 sites in total.
 A journal article for peer reviewed publication is in progress.
+A summary of our findings was presented at the International Forest Garden and Food Forest Symposium in 2021.
+The presentation slides can be accessed via the Researchgate platform, or contact me to share them with you.
+You can also request the 2014 report directly from me.

 Ten-year participatory trial

-This 10-year trial started in 2011 and involves ten sites in the UK.
-The purpose is twofold: to learn about forest gardens, and to learn about participatory research.
-The Year 3 and Year 5 progress reports are available here.
+The first ever participatory trial of forest gardens, this 10-year project started in 2011 and involves ten sites in the UK.
+The purpose was twofold: to learn about the establishment phase of forest gardens, and to learn about participatory research.

 Robert Hart's forest garden - a review